In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 Below the bar chart, there is the second pre-defined widget: the table displaying recent fraud attacks.
 It shows the five most recent fraud attack events.

-You can hover over the icon for a brief description of the detected fraud type.
+icon for a brief description of the detected fraud type.

 You can learn more about a particular fraud attack event by clicking on it (you will be directed to the Fraud Attack Details page, which is described in the Fraud Attacks module of the Monitoring module group).